The TASEP speed process: Joint distribution---ASEP

-\begin{proof} This is an analogue of \lemref{R_t_deriv}. $R_{a,b}(t)$ is the expected size of the set of $j$'s that are swapped with $0$ at time $t$ (with some constraints on $U_0,U_j$).
+\end{lemma} \begin{pf} This is an analogue of Lemma~\ref{L:R_t_deriv}. $R_{a,b}(t)$ is the expected size of the set of $j$'s that are swapped with $0$ at time $t$ (with some constraints on $U_0,U_j$).
 This set increases when $0$ has speed at least $b$ and swaps with a particle of speed at most $a$.
-Using ergodicity and translation invariance, just as in \lemref{R_t_deriv}, we find that the expected rate at which $j$'s are added to the set is $p Q_{a,b}(t)$.
+Using ergodicity and translation invariance, just as in Lemma~\ref{L:R_t_deriv}, we find that the expected rate at which $j$'s are added to the set is $p Q_{a,b}(t)$.
 Similarly, the expected rate at which elements are removed from the set is $\bar{p} \widetilde Q_{a,b}(t)$.
-The claim follows. \end{proof}
+The claim follows. \end{pf}

-Recall that we denote by $\muI$ the joint distribution of $U_0,U_1$ which we assume exists.
+Recall that we denote by $\muI$ the joint distribution of $U_0,U_1$ which we assume exists. \begin{lemma} Assume Conjecture~\ref{C:ASEP_lln} holds.
+Then